dotnetdc/presentations/README.md

-# presentations
+# .NET DC User Group
-A collection of the .NET DC User Group's presentations
+Welcome!
+This repo contains the slides from past talks held at the .NET DC User Group in Washington DC